Lena Von Koch

 By synthesising the results of the different studies new knowledge /evidence is gained regarding when, where, how and for whom the new interventions will work.
 An example of such a synthesis in which my research is represented with several contributions to the knowledge development is: Intermediate care: A realist review and conceptual framework, from the National Institute for Health Research Service Delivery and Organisation Programme, NHS, UK.

-I am interested in developing life style stroke secondary prevention.
-I a member of the International Network for Stroke Secondary prevention INSsPIRE
+I am interested in developing life style stroke secondary prevention and am a member of the International Network for Stroke Secondary prevention INSsPIRE

 Ongoing research projects: